 Create a journal or scrapbook with pictures and clippings to help maintain your goals.
 Keeping a journal or scrapbook is a good way to track your goals and remind you of the things you've accomplished and the things you still plan to accomplish.
 Continue to add new goals as they come up.
 Recovery is a constant process and continuing to set goals for yourself will keep you motivated to reach and maintain wellness.

 Taking good care of yourself is paramount to the success of your recovery process.
 People in recovery find that their physical, spiritual, and emotional health are all connected, and that supporting one supports the others.
 Taking care of all aspects of you will increase the likelihood that you stay well.

-To help support you in your recovery, you can access a three-minute screening tool and progress monitor for depression, anxiety, bipolar disorder, and PTSD.
-Click here to take the screener or mark your progress.
+To help support you in your recovery, you can access a screening tool for depression, anxiety, bipolar disorder, and PTSD.
+Visit screening.mhanational.org to take a mental health test.

 Some tips for self-care include:

 - Live Healthy, eat healthy foods, get enough sleep, exercise regularly, and avoid drugs and alcohol.
 Manage stress and go for regular medical check-ups.